Aligning Neural Machine Translation Models: Human Feedback in Training and Inference: Experiments

 Table \ref{tab:RLvsRanking} presents the performance scores of the best baseline model, across various MT tasks, focusing on the comparison between RL training, reranking methods during inference and the potential synergies between RL training and reranking techniques in improving the translation quality of MT systems.

-Our analysis reveals consistent improvements across all evaluation metrics and reward models, with RL training consistently achieving top scores, especially when using COMET-QE as the reward model.
-MBR decoding with COMET and \textit{N}-best reranking with COMET-QE outperformed RL training in COMET and COMET-QE metrics but had difficulty improving other evaluation metrics, while RL training exhibited better generalization with slightly less consistent improvements in COMET and COMET-QE scores.
+Our analysis reveals consistent improvements across all evaluation metrics and reward models, with RL training consistently achieving top scores, especially when using COMET-QE as the reward model. \footnote{We also provide additional fine-grained quality analysis in Appendix ~\ref{appendix:AR} to better illustrate and address specific research questions.} MBR decoding with COMET and \textit{N}-best reranking with COMET-QE outperformed RL training in COMET and COMET-QE metrics but had difficulty improving other evaluation metrics, while RL training exhibited better generalization with slightly less consistent improvements in COMET and COMET-QE scores.
 This phenomenon of increased COMET and COMET-QE scores comes at the cost of worse performance according to the other MT evaluation metrics, showing a potential of \textbf{overfitting} effect for these reranking techniques that occur across all datasets.

-These findings underscore the potential of neural metrics as reward signals in training and inference, as discussed in \citet{DEUTSCH2022, freitag-etal-2022-results}.
+These findings underscore the potential of neural metrics as reward signals in training and inference, as discussed in \newcite{DEUTSCH2022} and \newcite{freitag-etal-2022-results}.
 While combining RL training and MBR decoding occasionally led to top performance, it did not consistently outperform other strategies, making it a method that distributes gains across all evaluation metrics without exceptional generalization as RL training but provides better overall scores than reranking methods alone.

 RL training and MBR decoding in MT exhibit distinct computational efficiency profiles, as shown in Table \ref{tab:TE}.
 RL training is computationally demanding but typically entails a one-time, resource-intensive training process (though less resource-intensive than MLE training), involving iterative fine-tuning of NMT models, making it suitable for capturing nuanced quality improvements from the reward models.
 In contrast, MBR decoding, focused on optimizing translation during inference, requires recomputation for each input sentence, allowing for computational efficiency when performed infrequently.
 However, it may not fully utilize the capabilities of the NMT model and can be computationally demanding in high-throughput scenarios.
 The choice between RL training and MBR decoding depends on specific MT system requirements, considering computational resources, translation quality objectives, and the need for real-time adaptability.